spiral/docs/docs/en/basics/debug.md

 XHProf is a tool that helps you figure out how your PHP code is running and where it might be slow.
 It keeps track of how many times different parts of your code get called, and how long they take.
 It also can help you figure out how much memory your code is using.
-The Spiral framework has a [spiral/profiler](https://github.com/spiral/profiler) package that makes it easy to use XHProf in your PHP application.
+Spiral has a [spiral/profiler](https://github.com/spiral/profiler) package that makes it easy to use XHProf in your PHP application.
 It provides a simple and convenient way to use the XHProf profiler during the development or profiling period, so you can quickly identify and optimize performance bottlenecks in your code.